prostoroman/shans-web/README.md

 ## Support

-For support, email support@shans-web.com or create an issue on GitHub.
+For support, email support@shans.ai or create an issue on GitHub.

 ## Roadmap